10 Best HVAC Companies in Lawrenceville, GA

 When picking an HVAC company, choose one with technicians that have the proper training, licenses, and experience.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 In Georgia, all HVAC contractors are required to be licensed.
 They can have either a Class I or Class II license.
 Class I licenses require four years of experience and limit the type of equipment a contractor can work on.
 A Class II license requires five years of experience and is unrestricted.
 Licenses can be verified on the Secretary of State's website.
 Also look at a company's reviews and complaints on sites such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
-Pick a company with great feedback and good customer testimonials.
+Pick a company with glowing feedback and good customer testimonials.

 Understand Work Details